nbarbettini/little-aspnetcore-book/chapters/mvc-basics/create-view.md

 !TODO: update layout to look nice

 ASP.NET Core and Razor can do much more, such as partial views and server-rendered view components, but a simple layout and view is all you need for now.
-The official ASP.NET Core documentation (at `https://docs.asp.net`) has a plethora of examples you can use to learn more.
+The official ASP.NET Core documentation (at `https://docs.asp.net`) contains a number of examples if you'd like to learn more.